CounterpartyXCP/Documentation/Basics/FAQ-SmartContracts.md

 ### What is used as Gas?

 XCP is “burned” (destroyed) when smart contracts are executed, to essentially pay the network for their execution.

+### Won't that cause deflation of the XCP supply?

-However, unlike ETH, the supply of XCP is fixed.
-Due to this, for a given smart contract execution, the amount of XCP consumed will slowly decrease as the supply in existence shrinks.
+Yes, as unlike ETH, the supply of XCP is fixed.
+However, this should not endanger the network itself: for a given smart contract execution, the amount of XCP consumed will slowly decrease as the supply in existence shrinks.
 This will ensure that the amount of XCP never goes to zero.

 ### How is this different than Rootstock?